Antonio-III/obsidian-notes/BSU/Emerging Technologies.md

 	1. Malaysia - 29%
 	2. Singapore - 16%
 	3. Hungary, and Poland - 12%

-Malaysia is the only country where close to three-tenths (29%) say social media has made people less easy to manipulate.
-The country closest to say the same is Singapore, at 16%.

 **Lowest** percentage who say it has made people **less easy to manipulate**:
 	1. UK, Canada, and Japan - 2%